 DFARS was introduced by the Department of Defense (DoD) in 2015 to ensure the confidentiality of Controlled Unclassified Information (CUI).
 All DoD contractors must meet the DFARS compliance requirements.

 The National Institute of Standards and Technology Special Publication 800-171 (NIST 800-171) is a set of regulations that specifically govern CUI in Non-Federal Information Systems and Organizations.
-So NIST 800-171 requires standards to be applied to safeguard and distribute data considered sensitive but not classified.
+NIST 800-171 requires standards to be applied to safeguard and distribute data that is considered sensitive, but not classified.
 It plays a crucial role in outlining DFARS compliance requirements.